nucypher/taco-web/README.md

 See `./examples` directory for examples of browser integration.

-See `./examples/api-example.ts` directory for an abridged API example.
+See `./examples/api-example.ts` for an abridged API example.

 See [`nucypher-ts-demo`](https://github.com/nucypher/nucypher-ts-demo) for usage example with React app.